-9. LETONA, Bartholomé de.
+5. LETONA, Bartholomé de.
 Perfecta Religiosa, Contiene Tres Libros.
 Libro I. De la Vida de la Madre Geronima de la Asunçion de la Orden de N. M. S. Clara, Fundadora, y primera Abadessa de las Descalças de Manila en Philipinas...
 Puebla: Widow of Juan de Borja, 1662.
 4to.
-(64), 390 pp, (14).
-Contemporary limp vellum.
+(64) pp, 64 ff, 65-104 pp, 105-164 ff, 165-244 pp, 245-248 ff, 249-389 pp, (15) pp. Contemporary limp vellum.

-Sole edition of one of the most remarkable biographical projects executed in early modern
+Sole edition of one of the most remarkable biographical projects executed in early modern Puebla: a detailed account of the life and trans-Atlantic, trans-Pacific wanderings of Mother Jerónima de la Asunción (1555-1630), who departed from Toledo in the spring of 1620 to found the first

-Puebla: a detailed account of the life and trans-Atlantic, trans-Pacific wanderings of Mother Jerónima de la Asunción (1555-1630), who departed from Toledo in the spring of 1620 to found the first Catholic monastery in Manila.
-Madre Jerónima's departure from the port city of Seville earned her a canonical place in history thanks to her imposing portrait painted there by Velasquez, now at the Prado.
+Catholic monastery in Manila.
+Madre Jerónima's departure from the port city of Seville earned her a canonical place in history thanks to the imposing portrait of her painted there by Velasquez.
 Bartholomé de Letona had himself been resident in Manila between 1649-1654, during which time he was able to interview Jerónima's disciples and compose the nucleus of the present work.
 In addition to describing their arduous journey by land across the Mexican isthmus from Veracruz to Acapulco, and the founding of the Clarissan convent in Manila in the 1620s, Letona's text also reproduces many of Jerónima's own poems.
-These were taken from her now-lost treatise to which Letona had access, the Carta de Marear en el Mar del Mundo (Chart for Sailing on the Worldly Sea) modelled on Santa Teresa's autobiographical Libro de la Vida.
-OCLC shows US copies at St Bonaventure, Berkeley, Indiana, Harvard, JCB, Texas, Yale, and Wisconsin (incomplete).
+These were taken from her now-lost treatise to which Letona had access, the Carta de Marear en el Mar del Mundo (Chart for Sailing on the Worldly Sea) modelled on Santa Teresa's Libro de la Vida.
+OCLC shows apparently complete US copies at St Bonaventure, Indiana, Harvard, and Texas only; the copies at Berkeley, Yale, and the JCB are defective, and the Wisconsin copy is a 2006 reprint.